mredigonda/AOE2-Civs-Overlay/README.md

     # Double-click setup-windows.bat in File Explorer
     ```

-    **Note**: Windows might show a security warning when running the script.
+    **Note**: Windows might show a security warning when running the batch file.
 Click "More info" → "Run anyway" to proceed.

 The script will automatically: